 We utilized multilevel modeling to examine how the various factors in the experiment are related to ratings and whether they interacted in any interesting ways.
-The process for determining this was as follows:

-- 1. We explored whether it was appropriate to include fixed effects in the seven rubric-specific models by artifact for only the data where all three raters rated the same artifacts. - 2.
-We applied this approach the seven rubric specific models for the original data to see if any interesting relationships arose based on AIC values and the Likelihood Ratio Test (LRT). - These metrics were used to evaluate adding new terms to the model instead of BIC since they were more likely to favor models with additional terms that could be potentially important. - 3.
-Interactions between the fixed effects and random effects were also included in the models. - These were only considered in the models where AIC and LRT suggested including a fixed effect term was appropriate rather than simply the intercept-only model. - 4.
-The results of these rubric specific models were then compared when looking at the combined data in the "tall" format using a similar approach to evaluate whether including additional terms was appropriate. - Using AIC and LRT as selection criteria fixed effects were first added to base model that only included a random effects interaction term between rubric category and artifact. - Interaction effects between the random effects were then included, along with random effects for the selected fixed effects terms.
+First, we explored whether it was appropriate to include fixed effects in the seven rubric-specific models by artifact for only the data where all three raters rated the same artifacts.
+This approach was then applied to the seven rubric specific models for the original data to see if any interesting relationships arose based on AIC values and the Likelihood Ratio Test (LRT).
+These metrics were used to evaluate adding new terms to the model instead of BIC since they were more likely to favor models with additional terms that could be potentially important.
+After fixed effects were investigated, interactions between the fixed effects and random effects were also included in the models and evaluated.
+These were only considered in the models where AIC and LRT suggested including a fixed effect term was appropriate rather than simply the intercept-only model.

-This allowed us to determine whether there were any interesting relationships between the factor variables in the tall data set.
+Finally, the results of these rubric specific models were then compared when looking at the combined data in the "tall" format.
+A similar approach was utilized to evaluate including additional terms with this data.
+Fixed effects were first added to base model that only included a random effects interaction term between rubric category and artifact.
+Interaction effects between the random effects were then included, along with random effects for the selected fixed effects terms and evaluated using AIC and LRT.
+This process allowed us to determine whether there were any interesting relationships between the factor variables in the tall data set relative to the seven rubric specific models for the overall data.